enormandeau/barque/README.md

 interest found in this file, it is a good idea to download the representative sequences from NCBI, add them to the database, and rerun the analysis.

+### Log files and parameters

+For each run of **Barque**, three files are written in the `13_logfiles` folder, each with a timestamp with the time of the run:

+1. The exact barque config file that has been used
+1. The exact primer file as it was used
+1. The full log of the run

 ## Lather, Rinse, Repeat

 Once the pipeline has been run, it is normal to find that unexpected species